The definition of Économusée is ‘working museum’- more recognisable as Artisans at work.

 Phase III of the Économusée project began in April 2015 and was funded by Interreg VB Northern Periphery and Arctic Programme 2014-2020.

 Between April 2015 and March 2018 Phase III, namely Craft Reach, built on the success and on the experience gained from Économusée Craft International (Phase II) to develop new Economusée artisans in the Causeway Coast and Glens area.
 There are currently 80 artisans across these 8 countries.

 The main objective is to develop services to support and foster local small businesses in order for them to not only survive, but to prosper.

-The eight workshops are open all year round with artisans offering tailored individual and pre-booked group tours and are an ideal suitable wet weather attraction.
+The nine workshops are open all year round with artisans offering tailored individual and pre-booked group tours and are an ideal suitable wet weather attraction.